Chartability/POUR-CAF/README.md

 _This heuristic is based on community practices_.

-Provided table is not downloadable, filterable, or sortable.
+__Description__: Provided table is not downloadable, filterable, or sortable.
 If a table is provided, it must be easily downloadable or it must contain robust filter and sorting capabilities.

 __Cited community practice__: [https://inclusive-components.design/data-tables/](https://inclusive-components.design/data-tables/)